Peter von Bagh: Festival directorships

 The Midnight Sun Film Festival was founded in 1986 on the initiative of Anssi Mänttäri.
 In addition to Mänttäri, the Festival policy and guidelines were created by Kaurismäki brothers, Mika and Aki Kaurismäki and Peter von Bagh.

-The key elements of this festival of the midnight sun are the magical light of the North, and the film screenings.
-Contrary to the glittering award forums, the Midnight Sun Film Festival does not look for glamour.
-Instead, the main role is given to the films.
-The programming includes both classics and forward-looking works from the world over.
-They are presented in their original format, the silent films accompanied by live music.

 The two-hour morning discussions, hosted by Peter von Bagh throughout the Festival's history, are internationally unique items.
 From discussions with hundreds of guests, Peter von Bagh has selected the best elements for his book Sodankylä, Forever (WSOY, 2010) and a four-part documentary series of the same name.
 The series has garnered extensive praise at the world's film forums, e.g. at Lincoln Center in New York in August 2011 when Nico Baumbach wrote in Film Comment (Sept/Oct 2011):